viam-modules/viam-ufactory-xarm/README.md

 # Viam UFactory xArm Module

-This is a [Viam module](https://docs.viam.com/how-tos/create-module/) for [UFactory's](https://www.ufactory.cc/) X-ARM 6 and X-ARM 7 collaborative arms.
+This is a [Viam module](https://docs.viam.com/how-tos/create-module/) for [UFactory's](https://www.ufactory.cc/) X-ARM 6, X-ARM 7, and LITE 6 collaborative arms.

 This viam-xarm module is particularly useful in applications that require an xArm to be operated in conjunction with other resources (such as cameras, sensors, actuators, CV) offered by the [Viam Platform](https://www.viam.com/) and/or separate through your own code.